galah-group/galah-updater/docs/DiscoveryProtocol2.md

 # Galah-Installer Protocol Version 1

-The Galah-Installer application needs to be able to do a number of network related things securely:
+The Galah-Installer application needs to be able to do a number of network related tasks securely:

  * Determine whether the current version of some program (Galah or dependencies) is up to date.
  * Determine where to find a particular version of some program.